Xandromus/hangman-game/README.md

 This game uses the keyup event to capture user input and is currently limited to gameplay on desktop/laptop devices.
 A future area of exploration would be to add one of the following:

-1. A Virtual keyboard that appears on smaller screens to capture user input
+1. A virtual keyboard that appears on smaller screens to capture user input
 2. An input field to capture user input

 This input could then be passed through a function in a similar way to how the keyup event function works.